 Discretization¶

 Before Arbor can actually simulate the behavior of a cell using the interplay of morpholgy, mechanisms, etc it needs to turn the contiguous morphology into a collection of discrete, conical sub-volumes.
 These are called ‘compartments’ or ‘control volumes’ (CV).
 The granularity of the subdivision controls the precision of the simulation and its computational cost.
+We describe the expression syntax and API methods below.

 Arbor offers a set of composable discretization policies